-We add a default implementation for the content method that returns an empty string slice.
+We add a default implementation for the content method that returns an empty string slice u.
 That means we don’t need to implement content on the Draft and PendingReview structs.
-The Published struct will override the content method and return the value in post.content.
+The Published struct will override the content method and return the value in post.content v.

-Note that we need lifetime annotations on this method, like we discussed in Chapter 10.
-We’re taking a reference to a post as an argument, and returning a reference to part of that post, so the lifetime of the returned reference is related to the lifetime of the post argument.
+Note that we need lifetime annotations on this method, as we discussed in Chapter 10.
+We’re taking a reference to a post as an argument and returning a reference to part of that post, so the lifetime of the returned reference is related to the lifetime of the post argument.

+prod: confirm xref

 And we’re done—all of Listing 17-11 now works!
 We’ve implemented the state pattern with the rules of the blog post workflow.
-The logic around the rules lives in the state objects rather than scattered throughout Post.
+The logic related to the rules lives in the state objects rather than being scattered throughout Post.

-Tradeoffs of the State Pattern
+Trade-offs of the State Pattern

 We’ve shown that Rust is capable of implementing the object-oriented state pattern to encapsulate the different kinds of behavior a post should have in each state.
-The methods on Post know nothing about the different kinds of behavior.
-The way this code is organized, we only have to look in one place to know the different ways a published post can behave: the implementation of the State trait on the Published struct.
+The methods on Post know nothing about the various behaviors.
+The way we organized the code, we only have to look in one place to know the different ways a published post can behave: the implementation of the State trait on the Published struct.

-If we were to create an alternative implementation that didn’t use the state pattern we might use match statements in the methods on Post, or even in the main code that checks the state of the post and changes behavior in those places instead.
-That would mean we’d have to look in a lot of places to understand all the implications of a post being in the published state!
+If we were to create an alternative implementation that didn’t use the state pattern, we might instead use match statements in the methods on Post or even in the main code that checks the state of the post and changes behavior in those places.
+That would mean we would have to look in several places to understand all the implications of a post being in the published state!
 This would only increase the more states we added: each of those match statements would need another arm.

-With the state pattern, the Post methods and the places we use Post don’t need match statements, and to add a new state we would only need to add a new struct and implement the trait methods on that one struct.
+With the state pattern, the Post methods and the places we use Post don’t need match statements, and to add a new state, we would only need to add a new struct and implement the trait methods on that one struct.

-This implementation is easy to extend to add more functionality.
-To see the simplicity of maintaining code that uses these patterns, try out a few of these suggestions:
+The implementation using the state pattern is easy to extend to add more functionality.
+To see the simplicity of maintaining code that uses the state pattern, try a few of these suggestions:

-Allow users to add text content only when a post is in the Draft state

-Add a reject method that changes the post’s state from PendingReview back to Draft
+Add a reject method that changes the post’s state from PendingReview back to Draft.

-Require two calls to approve before the state can be changed to Published
+Require two calls to approve before the state can be changed to Published.

+Allow users to add text content only when a post is in the Draft state.
+Hint: have the state object responsible for what might change about the content, but not responsible for modifying the Post.

 One downside of the state pattern is that, because the states implement the transitions between states, some of the states are coupled to each other.
 If we add another state between PendingReview and Published, such as Scheduled, we would have to change the code in PendingReview to transition to Scheduled instead.
-It would be less work if PendingReview wouldn’t need to change with the addition of a new state, but that would mean switching to another design pattern.
+It would be less work if PendingReview didn’t need to change with the addition of a new state, but that would mean switching to another design pattern.

-Another downside is that we find ourselves with a few bits of duplicated logic.
-To eliminate this, we might try to make default implementations for the request_review and approve methods on the State trait that return self, but this would violate object safety, since the trait doesn’t know what the concrete self will be exactly.
+Another downside is that we’ve duplicated some logic.
+To eliminate some of the duplication, we might try to make default implementations for the request_review and approve methods on the State trait that return self; however, this would violate object safety, because the trait doesn’t know what the concrete self will be exactly.
 We want to be able to use State as a trait object, so we need its methods to be object safe.